OmarAlraisi/spin-ubuntu-dev-machine/README.md

 **local.yml**: This is the Playbook that Ansible expects to find by default in pull-mode, think of it as an "index" of sorts that pulls other Playbooks in.
 It includes pre_tasks to update and upgrade packages, roles to call all the roles, and post_taks to clean up and set up a cronjob to automate ansible-pull.

-**roles/user**: This directory contains tasks to create a user 'omar'.

-**roles/shell**: This directory contains tasks to install and set Z-shell as the default shell for user 'omar'.
+**roles/shell**: This directory contains tasks to install and set Z-shell as the default shell for the current user.

 **roles/style**: This directory contains tasks to style the shell for user 'omar'.